dataminer-site/dataminer-site.github.io/docs/archive/0.10/dev/building/build_configuration.md

 ## Build Types

-DuckDB can be built in many different settings, most of these correspond directly to CMake but not all of them.
+DataMiner can be built in many different settings, most of these correspond directly to CMake but not all of them.

 ### `release`